Decidetto/ME-accent-color-changer/README.md

 ## Compatibility
 Compatible with:
 - The *Default (Marinara)* and *SillyTavern* styles of the built-in theme, in *dark* as well as *light* modes.
-- Any theme that defines its colours using named vars as follows: (TBA)
+- Any theme that defines its colours using named vars as specified in (/THEME_AUTHORS.md)